grpc/proposal/L13-python-interceptors.md

 ### Concept: Continuation

 The `continuation` function is a function that proceeds with the invocation by executing the next interceptor in the chain or invoking the actual RPC on the underlying Channel.
-It is the interceptor’s responsibility to call it if it decides to move the RPC forward.
+It is the interceptor’s responsibility to call the `continuation` unless it decides to terminate processing of the RPC.
 The interceptor can use `response_future = continuation(client_call_details, request)` to continue with the RPC.
-Continuation returns an object that is both a Call for the RPC and a Future.
+The `continuation` returns an object that is both a Call for the RPC and a Future.
 In the event of RPC completion, the return Call-Future’s result value will be the response message of the RPC.
 Should the event terminate with non-OK status, the returned Call-Future’s exception value will be an RpcError.

 ### Client-Side Interceptors

-There are four interceptor interfaces mapping to four cardinalities of RPC.
-It enables developers to implement an arbitrary number of interceptor type within one class with the Python inheritance semantic.
+There are four interceptor interfaces mapping to the four possible cardinalities of an RPC.
+These interfaces enables developers to implement an arbitrary number of interceptor type within one class with the Python inheritance semantic.
 Each interceptor interface will have a corresponding abstract class method that takes in `continuation`, `grpc.ClientCallDetails`, and the outgoing RPC requests.
 The return value of that class method will be both a `grpc.Call` and a `grpc.Future` or response iterator depends on the cardinality of RPC.
 The definition of interfaces are:

 ```Python
 class UnaryUnaryClientInterceptor(six.with_metaclass(abc.ABCMeta)):